Table of contents

 - Make sure your application is correct with them and follow up until you have received your entitlements.

 Perseverance is often the key.
 Bureaucracy can be hard to deal with and often delays occur.
 Make sure your application is up-to-date.
 And persevere until you have your full legal entitlement.

 There have been increasing calls for either a Universal Basic Income (UBI) or a Guaranteed Basic Income (GBI) payment.

 A Universal Basic Income is a direct payment that allowed people to afford the essentials of life.
 It is paid to every member of the community.
 Hence the name Universal Basic Income.

 A Guaranteed Basic Income is more of an equity measure.
 It is a fixed amount paid to those most needy in a community.
-The Guaranteed Basic Income has been trialled among disadvantage of marginalise groups and found to be most helpful and increasing their mental health and quality of life and even improve their chances of obtaining employment and better health outcomes.
+The Guaranteed Basic Income has been trialled among disadvantaged groups.
+As a result, it has been found to be most helpful in increasing recipients quality of life.
+Indeed, it even improved recipients chances of obtaining employment, along with better health outcomes.

 Socialists and liberals around the world are united in campaigning for a direct income payment for those most in need.
-No citizen should be forced below the poverty line.
+All things considered, no citizen should be forced below the poverty line.

 Welfare support and payments are not charity they are your legal entitlement.
-So know your welfare rights.
-Your welfare rights may come in a variety of forms, depending on where you live.
+So it is important to know your welfare rights.
 They may come in the form of direct services such as housing, medical or other services.
 They may also take the form of income support payments.

-In today’s world the wealthiest 1% enjoy unimaginable wealth.
+In today’s world, the wealthiest 1% enjoy unimaginable wealth.
 As a result, they look after themselves at the expense of us and the planet.
 Therefore, the rest of us need to access and receive whatever welfare rights and supports we are entitled to.
-However, whatever form they take, make sure you claim your welfare rights.
+Regardless of the form they take, make sure you claim your welfare rights.
 After all, they are your moral and legal entitlement.